SysIntAu/DPDirectServicesFramework/dpdirect/README.md

 Copy over the downloaded files from the schema/download directory to the schema/default directory, over-writing the current schemas.

-####Enable the XML Management Interface
+#### Enable the XML Management Interface ####

 Via the Web-GUI, type 'XML Management' into the search bar, and select 'XML Management Interface'.
 Select the 'enable' button, and save config.
 See the IBM notes at http://www.ibm.com/support/knowledgecenter/SS9H2Y_7.5.0/com.ibm.dp.doc/xmi_interfaceservices_enabling.html for more detail on XML Management Interface security.

-###CONSOLE QUICK START:
+### CONSOLE QUICK START: ###

 To bring up the help page, type one of:
 'dpdirect help' or 'dpdirect help console' or 'dpdirect help ant'.

-To open the DPDirect console, cd to the dpdirectdir type 'dpdirect [envName]' – where  ‘envName’ refers to a  properties file eg:
+To open the DPDirect console, cd to the dpdirectdir type 'dpdirect [envName]' â€“ where  â€˜envNameâ€™ refers to a  properties file eg:
 ```
 > dpdirect DEV
 ```
-where the file ‘DEV.properties’ exists in the dpdirectdir.
+where the file â€˜DEV.propertiesâ€™ exists in the dpdirectdir.
 Alternatively provide 'hostname=somename' param at a minimum.
 ```
 > dpdirect hostname=somename
 ```
-Adding the ‘dpdirect’ dir to your PATH variable will enable you to run dpdirectfrom any location.
+Adding the â€˜dpdirectâ€™ dir to your PATH variable will enable you to run dpdirectfrom any location.

-###STUFF TO TRY:
+### STUFF TO TRY: ###

 The 'find' function will help you construct a command, and demonstrate the target AMP and SOMA XML structure constructed and posted by the utility.